Git for Collaboration

 checkout main

 main is untouched.
-Alice and Bob work in peace.
+Catherine and Heathcliff work in peace.
 When they’re ready, they’ll merge back.

 Practice Checkpoint: Create a Branch